Sophie Dee Spills Out Of Tiny Pink Bra On Instagram

-Sophie Dee stripped down to her bra and panties in her latest Instagram update that has earned bombshell reviews from her fans.
+Sophie Dee stripped down to her bra and panties in her latest Instagram update that has earned reviews from her fans.
 The sultry new photo highlighted the model’s killer curves in the perfect way.

-Sophie posed in bed for the racy new upload that saw her in lingerie.
+Sophie posed in bed for the racy new upload that featured her in lingerie.
 She sat on top of a white duvet cover, and at her back was a wooden door.
-Sophie did not reveal her precise location for fans but instead directed them to a link in her bio.
-In her caption, the model showed her soft side and asked followers what their plans for the day were and whether or not they are ready for things to open back up.
+Sophie did not reveal her precise location, but instead directed fans to a link in her bio.

+In her caption, the model showed her soft side and asked followers about their plans for the day, and whether or not they are ready for things to open back up.

 The model knelt down on the comforter and gazed into the camera with a sultry stare and slight smile.
 She flaunted her killer figure in a skimpy lingerie set that boasted a bright pink hue.
 Only a portion of her bra was visible in the image thanks to the way that she was posed, but it appeared to be constructed of traditional cups that hardly contained her ample assets, which came spilling out of the top.
-Its silky straps rested on her shoulders and flaunted her slender arms while her decolletage was almost completely bare aside from a gold necklace.
+Its silky straps rested on her shoulders and flaunted her slender arms, while her decolletage was almost completely bare save for a gold necklace.

 Only a small piece of Sophie’s bottoms were visible in the image, but they appeared to stretch across her sides while leaving her killer stems on display.
 In addition to her necklace, Sophie rocked a pair of tiny stud earrings that added another element of bling to her skimpy attire.

-The adult film star pulled her long brunette tresses back in a low ponytail, and the majority of her mane gathered on the right side of her shoulder.
+The adult film star pulled her long brunette tresses back in a low ponytail, and the majority of her mane gathered on her right shoulder.
 She added a natural palette of makeup to her fair complexion that appeared to include eyeliner, mascara, blush, and defined brows.

-Fans have not been shy about showing their love for the lingerie-clad shot.
+Fans have not been shy about showing their love for the shot of her in lingerie.
 The sizzling upload has already earned over 111,000 likes and well over 1,700 comments in the span of a few hours.
-Most of the model’s fans commented on her figure while countless others used emoji instead.
+Most of the model’s fans commented on her figure, while countless others used emoji instead.

 “Thanks for another great post!!!))
 I like your photos!),” one follower commented with a black heart emoji.